A. J. Quartermaine

-A.J.
-Quartermaine is a fictional character from General Hospital, an American soap opera on the ABC network.
+A. J. Quartermaine is a fictional character from General Hospital, an American soap opera on the ABC network.
 Born on-screen in 1979 as the only biological child of the iconic Drs.
-Alan and Monica Quartermaine, A.J. was "SORASed" in 1991, revising his birth year to 1973.
+Alan Quartermaine and Monica Quartermaine.
+A.J. was originally believed to be Rick Webber’s son until tests determined he was Alan’s.
+"SORASed" in 1991, revising his birth year to 1973.
 The role has been most notably portrayed by the actors Sean Kanan from 1993 to 1997 and Billy Warlock from 1997 to 2003, with a brief return in 2005.
 Kanan made his on-screen return as A.J. on October 26, 2012, after a 15-year absence.
 Kanan announced in March 2014 that he would once again be leaving the series, voicing his disappointment over the writing for the character.